 Bagel pizza with cucumber and carrot sticks, and red grapes

 This 3 ingredient Bagel Pizza is our favorite and we love it for the lunchbox as well as an after-school snack too.
 All you need is bagels, your favorite marinara sauce, and mozzarella cheese.

 To make the Bagel Pizza, toast the bagel, spread your favorite marinara or pizza sauce, top it with shredded mozzarella and Parmesan and broil it in the oven or air-fry it at 370°F for 3-4 mins until the cheese is bubbly and golden brown.

 16. Red Kidney Beans and Cheese Burrito

 Bean and Cheese Burrito inspired Rajma chawal (red kidney beans curry and rice) and cheese rolled in homemade chapati (whole wheat flatbread).
-Lightly toast it till cheese melts.
+Lightly toast it till the cheese melts.
 Packed with chocolate-flavored coconut rolls from sprouts and cucumber and cherry tomatoes.

-17. Bread Pizza Roll Ups
+17. Bread Pizza Roll-Ups

 Bread pizza roll-ups packed with oranges and strawberries for snacking and Smores mix for dessert (chocolate chips, marshmallows, and cinnamon-flavored cereals).